How to get a European Health Insurance Card (EHIC)

 - Full-time students are entitled to the EHIC covering the necessary benefits for healthcare during the period of study.
 For more information please email us at firstname.lastname@example.org .

-- Holders of a valid MT Permanent Residence document should only provide a copy of the same document.
+- Holders of a valid MT Permanent Residence document.

 Applying for an EHIC